About the Book

 William was a reporter and copy editor from 1979 to 2008, reporting on crime and labour issues and later editing copy and doing page makeup.

-He retired in 2008 and lives with his spouse, Abby Ulmer, in Regina.
+He retired in 2008 and lives with his spouse, Abby Ulmer, and their cat Toby in Regina.

 William has remained a newshound and avidly reads newspapers and collects books.